vnbaaij/build-2025-lab300/lab/part1-code-completion.md

 9. [] Test your implementation:
    - Run the AppHost project.
-   - Test your new endpoints.
+   - Test your new endpoints by going to **https://localhost:7130/api/Product/1**

 **Key Takeaway**: GitHub Copilot can generate complete API implementations based on your comments or partial code, significantly speeding up development.